hpcc-systems/Solutions-DAZZ/README.md

 polyserve --proxy-target http://localhost:3000/api --proxy-path api
 ```

-Access the application from your browser (Firefox tested only)
+Access the application from your browser (Works on Google Chrome)

 http://localhost:8081